 Students in the program examine the business of aviation logistics and its role in the global supply chain.
-In addition, they learn techniques necessary to understand and develop an aviation logistics model for producing an accurate and effective forecast for demand of aviation services.
+In addition, they learn the techniques necessary to understand and develop an aviation logistics model for producing an accurate and effective forecast for the demand for aviation services.

 The College of Aeronautics and Engineering is an exciting and dynamic college dedicated to your success, inclusion of the global aviation community, and scholarship.

 Courses for the online MS in Aviation Management and Logistics cover a range of topics essential for professionals who wish to move into management roles in the aviation field.
 These include legal and regulatory issues, economics and fiscal management, modeling and forecasting for logistics planning, analytics, supply chain management, Six Sigma principles, and more.
 Students will also complete between 2 and 6 credit hours of aviation management electives and either a thesis or a capstone project to fulfill the program’s culminating requirement.

 |Per Credit Hour||Per 3-Credit Course||Approximate Program Cost||Per Credit Hour||Per 3-Credit Course||Approximate Program Cost|

 |$536||$1,608||Approximate Cost: $16,080||$546||$1,638||Approximate Cost: $16,380|

 An additional Distance Learning fee for all students enrolled in a distance learning course is $12 per credit hour.
 Program tuition and costs are estimated and subject to change.